 In Alaska, the practice of interior design is not regulated by the state, but there are requirements for membership in professional organizations, such as the Alaska chapter of the American Society of Interior Designers (ASID).
 ASID offers membership to students, those with formal degrees in interior design, those who have passed a national exam and interior designers with extensive professional experience in the field.
 Since there is a lot of responsibility placed on interior designers to create safe, usable spaces and because interior design is often a significant portion of a project’s budget, it is a good idea to seek training from qualified professionals before embarking on this career, even if it is not strictly required.

-Educational Options for Studying Interior Design in Alaska
+Interior Design Schools in Alaska

 If you want to study interior design while living in Alaska, you will need to look at online programs.
 Fortunately, there are many well-regarded programs available.
 The Council for Interior Design Accreditation recommends several online programs of study for interior design.

 - Penn Foster College.
 Penn Foster offers a flexible online associate’s degree program recognized by the NCIDQ.
 They offer monthly payment options and advertise a very reasonable average cost of $79 per credit hour.

 - The Academy of Art University.
 At The Academy of Art University you can earn a professional certificate, an associate’s degree or a Bachelor of Fine Arts in Interior Design.
 Total undergraduate expenses are about $25,000 for a full-time student, but financial aid is available.